influxdata/docs-v2/content/influxdb/cloud-serverless/guides/prototype-evalutation.md

 (via the CLI or API) for the bucket.
 In Cloud Dedicated, DBRP mapping is handled through naming conventions and doesn’t require customers to configure a mapping for InfluxQL queries.
-This difference is really only relevant to customers who used earlier versions of InfluxDB and want to move to InfluxDB Cloud Serverless or Cloud Dedicated.

 ### Query Language Differences